anapsix/dynamicinfradays/user/pages/programme/default.md

 In his spare time he blogs, geeks out on Big Data and Robotics, and is a frequent speaker and supporter for multiple code camps and events.

-#### <a name="tomp"></a>Tom Petr

-Tom Petr is an Infrastructure tech lead at HubSpot in Cambridge, MA.

-He's a contributor to Singularity, an open-source Mesos scheduling framework.

 <img src="http://dynamicinfradays.org/events/2015-boston/jerome-petazzoni.png" width="113" height="140" style="margin-left:10px; margin-bottom: 5px; float:right; clear: right;">

 #### <a name="jeromep"></a>J&eacute;r&ocirc;me Petazzoni